-1.Coconut Oil – Coconut oil is used in many natural beauty products, and for good reason: It’s naturally antibacterial and antifungal, coconut oil for skin is an excellent moisturizer, it can penetrate hair better than other oils.
-The molecular structure of the oil is small enough to allow it to penetrate, unlike most other oils, but in a very limited quantity.
-It is usually most effective when used with a bit of water or a water-based leave-in.
+1.Coconut Oil – is a key ingredient in many natural beauty products.
+This oil has natural antibacterial and anti-fungal properties, and can penetrate hair better than other oils.
+The molecular structure of the oil is small enough to allow it to penetrate your hair follicle, unlike most other oils, but in a very limited quantity.
+Coconut oil is usually most effective when used with a bit of water or a water-based leave-in.

-2. Olive Oil – Olive oil, in particular — show that they can have a major moisturizing effect.
-Olive oil could add softness and strengthen hair by penetrating the hair shaft and retaining moisture.
-Shine attributed to olive oil may be due to the oil smoothing the outer cuticle of the hair.
+2. Olive Oil – Olive oil, in particular, can have a major moisturizing effect.
+Olive oil adds softness and strength to your hair by penetrating the shaft and retaining moisture.
+This oil also can leave your hair with shine because it helps smoothes the outer cuticle of the hair.

 3. Avocado Oil – Avocado oil is ideal for hair that is dry due to heat damage and environmental factors.
-It’s high vitamin E contact strengthens hair to prevent breakage, while helping to bind split ends together.
+It’s high vitamin E content strengthens hair to prevent breakage, while helping to smooth the cuticle.
 It is lighter than olive oil, and will absorb into the cuticle without weighing your hair down.
 Best used as a pre-poo treatment.

 Here are a few examples of sealing oils:

-1. Jamaican Black Castor Oil – It is no surprise that JBCO makes the list as one of the best sealing oils a naturalista can use.
+1. Jamaican Black Castor Oil (JBCO) – It is no surprise that JBCO is one of the best sealing oils a naturalista can use.
 JBCO helps to soften the hair while drawing out toxins/impurities that prevent hair growth.
-Because this oil is extremity thick it is a great sealant for thicker textures especially.
+Because this oil is extremity thick it is a great sealant for several hair textures.

-2. Jojoba Oil – Jojoba most closely resembles the natural hair sebum our body produces naturally.
-It is a fairly light oil that is most effective in sealing in the moisture added during wash day or other hair regimen activities.
-Jojoba is also very good for people suffering with dry or flaky scalps as it helps to restore the proper pH to your hair.
+2. Jojoba Oil – Jojoba most closely resembles the natural hair sebum our body produces.
+Jojoba is a fairly light oil that can effectively seal in the moisture added during wash day or other hair regimen activities.
+This oil is also very good for people suffering with dry or flaky scalps as it helps to restore the proper pH to your hair.

 3. Grapeseed Oil– This oil is extremely light and possesses an ability to withstand high amounts of heat.
-This makes it best for women with finer/ thinner strands that want to seal in the moisture for their ends without being weighed down or greasy/oily.
+This makes it best for women with finer and thinner strands of hair that want to seal in the moisture for their ends without being weighed down, greasy, or oily.